Curriculum Vitae - C# ASP.NET Developer

 From attending Open Hack London 2009, I've been involved in OpenPlaques.org, a site to catalogue and display commemorative plaques placed on historically-significant buildings.
 The site is developed in Ruby on Rails, and I've added various functionality, including search, and Flickr API integration.
 I've also been moderating the site; photographing and transcribing plaques and adding them to the site, and liaising with other plaque photographers.

 When work stops, I'm still interested in programming and technology.
 I founded Sussex Geek Dinners, which gathers around 30 people for a meal, a presentation, and lively technical discussion.
-I attend other geek dinners in London, many technical events in Brighton, and weekend developer days (DDD) at Microsoft in Reading.
+I attend other geek dinners in London, many technical events in Brighton, and weekend developer days (DDD) around the country.
 I write a popular technical blog, and read many other blogs and technical sites.

 I am a keen musician, playing drums, guitars, bass and keyboards, and I also sing.
-I've played in several bands, and I'm the musical director for my church's band.
+I've played in several bands.